07 Nov Craft Fellowships at MAC Birmingham

 * a commission of a new piece of work that will be developed during the Fellowship and exhibited at MAC at the end of the fellowship

-We will be creating blog pages to share the fellow’s experiences of each of the sessions, as well as Top Tips from the facilitators who share a wealth of expertise in business and craft.
+We have created blog pages to share the fellow’s experiences of each of the sessions, as well as Top Tips from the facilitators who share a wealth of expertise in business and craft.

 The Craft Fellows are Stuart Crabbe, Danielle Laurent, Laura Marriott, Amy McCranor and Amarah Simms.